apache/couchdb-fauxton/code-layout.md

 the Fauxton interface so you can see exactly where it appears and what it does.

 Each module must have a `base.js` file, this is read and compiled when Fauxton is deployed.
-A `resources.js` file is usually used for your Backbone.Models and Backbone.Collections, `components.react.jsx` for your React components.
+A `resources.js` file is usually used for your Backbone.Models and Backbone.Collections, `components.js` for your React components.
 The `routes.js` is used to register one or more URL paths for your addon along with what layout, data, breadcrumbs and API point is required for the view.